Sample size and power calculations for causal inference of observational studies: Variance and sample size based on the H a jek estimator

-In observational studies, power calculation is more complicated because (i) the propensity scores $e(X)$ are not known, (ii) $\Pr(Y(z))\neq \Pr(Y\mid Z=z)$ due to confounding, and thus the terms involving potential outcomes, $\bE\{Y(z)\}$ and $\bV\{Y(z)\}$, deviate from their observed counterparts $\bE(Y\mid Z = z)$ and $\bV(Y\mid Z = z)$, and (iii) the numerator and denominator inside the expectation operator in \eqref{eq:hajek-var-truePS} can not be separated because the potential outcomes may be dependent of the propensity scores.
+In observational studies, power calculation is more complicated because (i) the propensity scores are not known, (ii) $\Pr(Y(z))\neq \Pr(Y\mid Z=z)$ due to confounding, and thus the terms involving potential outcomes, $\bE\{Y(z)\}$ and $\bV\{Y(z)\}$, deviate from their observed counterparts $\bE(Y\mid Z = z)$ and $\bV(Y\mid Z = z)$, and (iii) the numerator and denominator inside the expectation operator in \eqref{eq:hajek-var-truePS} can not be separated because the potential outcomes may depend on the propensity scores.
 When sampled units are available, we can readily address these complications.
-However, power calculation is conducted prior to data collection, with little information to estimate the propensity scores or calculate the expectations.
-Nonetheless, analysts usually have some summary information from historical studies about the intended population.
+However, power calculation is conducted prior to data collection, with at best limited summary information to estimate the propensity scores or calculate the expectations.